 “This thoughtfully curated collection of locally produced shorts, features, and archival films is unafraid of experimentation and steps outside of the standard no-budget tropes of so many amateur productions.” — The Stranger

-“[Northwest Film Forum is] an instant Capitol Hill landmark, and the [Local Sightings] fest could be a landmark party.” — Seattle Weekly
+“[Northwest Film Forum is] an instant Capitol Hill landmark.” — Seattle Weekly

 “At a time when most independent filmmakers are vying for a slot at Sundance or courting Hollywood’s so-called ‘indie-film’ boutiques, it’s refreshing to see a film that caters exclusively to the mysteries of artistic expression…Local Sightings is under the radar, but not for long.” — Seattle Times